f5devcentral/f5-agility-labs-firewall/docs/class2/module1/lab6.rst

 **Navigation:** Click Request Checks Tab.

 ..
-NOTE::  We will leave the default methods.
-This allows you to restrict methods used to access the Web Server
+NOTE::  Leave the defaut Methods.
+Changing Methods is a powerful way to protect your web sites

 +------------------+--------------+
 | **File Types**   | Select All   |